flaviosjesus/D-Open-Wallet/README.md

 Abrstract all financial transaction complexity related to crypto currency and "regular money" making the experience of payment/receive userfriendly regardles of the of the type of instrument selected as source (origen of payment) and destination (destination of payment).
-For the D-Wallet user is just money in/out.
+For D-OpenWallet user is just money in/out.

 =======